King Fahd Islamic Cultural Center: Overview

 The King Fahd Islamic Cultural Center became the largest mosque in Latin America, after President Carlos Menem's 1995 grant of 34000 m2 of municipal land in the Palermo section of Buenos Aires, following a state visit to Saudi Arabia.

 Inaugurated in 2000, the mosque and cultural center was constructed as a gift from the Saudi government on land donated by the Argentine government.
-Designed by Saudi architect, Zuhair Fayez in the Arabic style, the building includes prayer halls with capacities for 1,200 men and 400 women.
-The cultural center hosts a primary and secondary school, as well as a divinities school and a dormitory for 50 students.
+Designed by Saudi architect Zuhair Fayez in the Arabic style, the building includes prayer halls with capacities for 1,200 men and 400 women.
+The cultural center hosts a primary and secondary school, a divinity school and a dormitory for 50 students.

 Due to its location, it is also known as La mezquita de Palermo.

-Apart from religious activities, the Center also organises sporting and social events such as football and cricket matches (for men exclusively), and Arabic language classes, all of them are free and open to public.
+Apart from religious activities, the Center also organises sporting and social events such as football and cricket matches (for men exclusively) and Arabic language classes; all are free and open to the public.